NEONScience/NEON-Data-Skills/tutorials/R/eddy-covariance/footprint-NDVI/flux-footprint-NDVI.md

 flight date when each pixel was collected.
 The expanded package of the flux data product, <a href="https://data.neonscience.org/data-products/DP4.00200.001" target="_blank">Bundled data products - eddy covariance (DP4.00200.001)</a> includes flux footprints for every half-hourly flux calculation interval.
-Theoretically, you could use these datasets to calculate the contribution to the flux of every NDVI pixel at the time it was observed.
-However, this would be a very elaborate calculation, and before going down that road, I would recommend a sensitivity analysis.
-Given what you know about uncertainties in fluxes, uncertainties in NDVI, and the rate of change of both NDVI and NEE over time, would you expect a detailed pixel-by-pixel analysis to substantially improve model fit?
+It is possible to use these datasets to calculate the contribution to the flux of every NDVI pixel at the time it was observed.
+However, this would be a very elaborate calculation, and before going down that road, consider the scientific question you're trying to answer.
+Given what you know about uncertainties in fluxes, uncertainties in NDVI, and the relative rates of change of NDVI and NEE over time, is your question sensitive to this level of detail?

 Considering sensitivity raises another question: How important were the flux footprints to our analysis?
 How different would the results be if we simply calculated NDVI for, say, a one kilometer radius around the tower?
 This is an easy question to answer, with only a small modification to the code above.
-Give it a try.
+Give it a try, and again, consider the types of analyses that might demand different levels of precision.

 Finally, note that in our dataset, we had three pairs of repeat measurements at the same site.
 In general, we would expect much better